-For example, all Frappuccinos are made with whole milk by default, but you can have yours with skim instead.
+For example, all Frappuccinos are made with whole milk by default, but you can have yours with skim milk instead.

-On the other hand, if you tell your barista that you want a Java Chip Frappuccino with decaf espresso, the caffeine content in it will be much lower than what the chart above shows.
+On the other hand, if you ask the barista to have your Java Chip Frappuccino prepared with decaf espresso, the caffeine content in it will be much lower than what the chart above shows.

 If you want to make adjustments to the drink you order, you should probably be aware of what Frappuccinos are actually made of.

 What’s in a Starbucks Frappuccino Anyway?

-The Frappuccino is a trademarked by Starbucks cold drink that is basically made of a blended mix of milk, sugar, ice, and differently flavored syrups.
+The Frappuccino is a cold drink, trademarked by Starbucks, that is basically made of a blended mix of milk, sugar, ice, and flavored syrups.

 Here on this picture you can see a Caramel and a Mocha Frappuccino:

 Each Frappuccino has a certain number of coffee base or crème base pumps.